Socialist Party | Print

 But a key part of a socialist society would be a serious reduction in the working week.
 This would free up large quantities of time for participation in the running of society and for hobbies and pastimes.

-Freedom from the necessity of cooking and preparing food does not mean people wouldn't choose to do this as a creative outlet.
+Freedom from the necessity of cooking and preparing food does not mean people would be forced to eat in public restaurants - many would choose to cook at home some or all of the time, including as a creative outlet.
 Decent quality kitchen facilities in housing would be necessary.

 But what food we produce in our spare time would not be enough to feed the world.
 There would still need to be a portion of labour devoted to working to produce the bulk of food stuffs for humanity.